 Sara Murphy’s research and teaching interests include literature and philosophy, critical theory, feminist and gender studies, and 19th-century literary cultures. . . .

 Vasuki Nesiah is a legal scholar with a focus on public international law.
-Currently her main areas of research include . . .
+Her main areas of research include the . . .

 Amanda Petrusich teaches courses in writing about pop music and pop culture criticism.
 She is the author of three books . . .